Holmer Green F.C.: History

 With the merger of the Spartan and South Midlands Leagues in 1997–98, Holmer Green were placed in the Senior Division of the new Spartan South Midlands League, which they won on goal difference over Hanwell Town, getting promoted to the Premier Division.
 They also reached the final of the Berks & Bucks Senior Trophy for the first time, losing 1–0 to Eton Wick, and also reached the two-legged final of the League Challenge Trophy, losing 3–0 on aggregate to Waltham Abbey.
 Promotion to the Premier Division was achieved as the club had floodlights installed that season to enable them to play at that standard.
 In the 2000–01 season the club played its first ever FA Cup game, losing 6–1 against Uxbridge.

 In 2008, Holmer Green commemorated their centenary year with a friendly at Watchet Lane against Wycombe Wanderers in front of a record crowd in excess of 800 people.

 The following year, however, the club was relegated back to the first division, but in the 2009–10 bounced back as champions of the Spartan South Midlands League Division One and until 2017–18 season were still in the Premier Division.
 However, at the close of the season and as part of a reorganisation managed by the FA, they were moved sideways into the UHL Hellenic League.
 Manager Chris Allen retired from the club after ten years in May 2019 and was replaced by Dave Lynch for the start of the 2019/20 season after Holmer Green were moved into The Hellenic Premier Division.
 Dave Lynch was replaced by Matt Stowell in September 2019.
 These last two seasons were curtailed by the Covid pandemic and for the start of the 2021/22 season the club were moved back to The Spartan South Midlands League.
 Matt Stowell was replaced in December 2021 by Tom Bryant.
 Holmer Green ended the 2021/22 season bottom of the SSML Premier Division and will compete in SSML Division One for the 2022/23 season.
 In August 2022 Tom Bryant was replaced by ex-Youth Team Head Coach, Ian Lancaster and ex-Development Team Head Coach, Jez Hodges, both in joint Head Coach roles.

-In November 2022 Paul Batchelor was appointed First Team Head Coach.
+In November 2022 Paul Batchelor was appointed First Team Head Coach and relegation was avoided.

+Paul Batchelor left to become head coach at Aylesbury Vale Dynamos.
+The 2023/24 season saw Holmer Green compete in The Combined Counties Division One.
+Tranell Richardson took over from Paul Batchelor for the start of the 2023/24 season but was replaced in September 2023 by Keith Scott.